 Changes inside the cabin include newly available white and soft leather upholstery.
 A new TFT multi-information display is now standard in the center meter cluster.

 The Aqua remains a strong seller in Japan with a monthly sales target of 10,000 units.

-News source and photos courtesy Toyota Motor Corporation.
-Features, specifications and prices for Japan market models are subject to change without notice.
-Prices include consumption tax but do not include recycling fees.
-Prices differ in Hokkaido and Okinawa.
+News source and photos courtesy of Toyota Motor Corporation.
+Features and specifications for Japan market models are subject to change without notice.

 Story (commentary) © 2017 CarNichiWa.com